kanisterio/kanister/docs/architecture.rst

 Repository Server Admin User Secret
 -----------------------------------
-This secret is used for storing admin credentials used by the controller to start the Kopia repository server.
-It is referenced by ``spec.server.accessSecretRef`` in repository server CR
+This secret is used for storing admin credentials that are used by the controller to start the Kopia repository server.
+It is referenced by the ``spec.server.accessSecretRef`` in the repository server CR.

 .. code-block:: yaml
   :linenos: